Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-Request tax debts to be written off
+Request them to be written off

 Executors of a will in England, Wales, Scotland and Northern Ireland can ask for council debts to be written off if the deceased was in arrears.
 Local authorities have the power to decide and wipe these debts, but there is no guarantee that they will do so.